Keyword search:

 • 4 cups white sugar

 1.)
 Cut apricots in half.
 Remove the pit.
 Chop apricots into chunks.
 (Bigger if you like your jam chunky, smaller if you like it smoother.)
+You should have approximately 6 cups of fruit.

 2.)
 Combine chopped apricots, lemon zest, lemon juice and sugar in a large bowl, stir well to combine and cover.
 Let it sit on the counter at least one hour, but preferably 8 hours, or even overnight.
 The longer it sits, the more juices will be pulled from the fruit, forming a wonderful syrup in the bowl.